elijahverhoff/elijahverhoff.github.io/_projects/jetbot/index.md

 ## Perception

 The camera is a MIPI-CSI module connected directly to the Jetson Nano.
 A GStreamer pipeline streams frames from the camera into ROS 2 as raw images.
-Once this is running, the robot continuously publishes an image topic that can be visualized remotely.
+Once this is running, the robot continuously publishes an image topic that can be monitored remotely.

-To make pose estimation reliable, the camera is calibrated at 640×360 resolution.
-A calibration file containing the intrinsic matrix, distortion coefficients, and projection parameters is loaded at startup.
-This allows the system to remove lens distortion and convert pixel measurements into consistent metric poses.

 ### Starting camera node